-The Articles of Association provide that our board of directors will consist of our executive directors and nonexecutive directors.
-The number of executive directors must at all times be less than the number of nonexecutive directors.
+The Articles of Association provide that our board of directors will consist of our executive director(s) and non-executive directors.
+The number of executive directors must at all times be less than the number of non-executive directors.
 The number of directors, as well as the number of executive directors and non-executive directors, is determined by our board of directors, with the proviso that the board of directors must consist of at least three members.

 Our directors are appointed by the shareholders at the General Meeting.
 The board of directors is required to make one or more proposals for each seat on our board of directors to be filled.
 A resolution to nominate a director by our board of directors (with support from the remuneration and nomination committee) may be adopted by a simple majority of the votes cast.
 A nomination for appointment of an executive director must state the candidate's age and the positions he or she holds, or has held, insofar as these are relevant for the performance of the duties of an executive director.
 The nomination must state the reasons for the nomination of the relevant person.
-A nomination for appointment of a non-executive director must state the candidate's age, his or her profession, the number of shares he or she holds and the employment positions he or she holds, or has held, insofar as these are relevant for the performance of the legal entities of which he or she is already a supervisory board member or a non-executive member of the board will be indicated; if those include legal entities which belong to the same group, a reference to that group will be sufficient.
-The nomination must state the reasons for the relevant person.
+A nomination for appointment of a non-executive director must state the candidate's age, his or her profession, the number of shares he or she holds and the employment positions he or she holds, or has held, insofar as these are relevant for the performance of the duties of a non-executive director.
+Furthermore, the names of the legal entities of which he or she is already a supervisory board member or a non-executive member of the board shall be indicated; if those include legal entities which belong to the same group, a reference to that group will be sufficient.
+The nomination must state the reasons for the nomination of the relevant person.